The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 - Dependent details, etc.

-Each of these departments accomplishes related work, such as benefits, emails, access cards, computer setup, etc. Tom can now view all the details he has entered and is welcomed as a new employee of the company.
+Each department accomplishes related work, such as benefits, emails, access cards, computer setup, etc. Tom can now view all the details he has entered and is welcomed as a new employee of the company.

-On Day 1, Tom meets his manager and discusses his three-month training with him.
-He can view the details of other employees and set up a meeting with them to know he can best contribute to the organization.
+On Day 1, Tom meets his manager and discusses his three-month training.
+He can view the details of other employees and set up a meeting with them to know how he can best contribute to the organization.

-An automated onboarding process allows Tom and all new hires to be productive right from day 1.
-Structured onboarding processes help new hires to become more productive and engaged right from the beginning.
+An automated onboarding process allows Tom and all new hires to be productive from day 1.
+Structured onboarding processes help new hires become more productive and engaged immediately.

 Almost all organizations today have an onboarding program.
 However, not many employees can call their onboarding great.
 If that is the case in your company, the result is that you are losing the best people under your supervision before they even get started.

-Clearly, there is more to onboarding than just telling new hires where they will sit or their function in the organization.
+There is more to onboarding than telling new hires where they will sit or their organizational function.
 It is about culture and social connection.

-It is also about making the process easier and less stressful for them and delivering on the brand promise you have been bragging about before they were hired.
+It is also about making the process easier and less stressful for them and delivering on the brand promise you bragged about before they were hired.